 How do I apply?

+online account so that you can apply.
 That’s all there is to it.
 If you achieve the conditions of your offer, then all that’s that left for you to do is pick up the keys to your new home when you arrive here in September!

-What if I accept Leeds Trinity University as my insurance choice or apply through clearing?
+What if I accept Leeds Trinity University as my insurance choice or apply through Clearing?

 Don’t worry, you’ll still be able to apply for accommodation once you’ve accepted your offer from us.
 Accommodation is always allocated on a first-come, first-served basis.
 To be in with the best chance of getting your first choice hall of residence, make sure you firmly accept your offer from us as soon as possible!